Infinite Random Power Towers: Introduction and Main Result

-almost surely converges to a constant function in the limit.
+As in the deterministic case, it is natural to think of random power towers as composing random maps $x\to (A_n)^x$.
+Composition sequences of random maps has also been studied extensively, for example, see the review by Diaconis and Freedman \cite{ARTICLE:1}, who showed a probabilistic analogue of the Banach fixed point theorem, which may be applied in many diverse instances of random iterated functions.
+Stated informally, if $f_n$ is a random i.i.d. sequence of functions from some metric space $S$ to itself, and $f_n$ is ``on average" a contraction, then almost surely converges to a constant function in the limit.
 This is a powerful result, but it is fairly limited for our question.
-The best that this can give us is \begin{cor}[Of Proposition 5.1 in \cite{ARTICLE:1}] If $\{A_n\}_{n\in\infty}$ is an i.i.d. sequence of random variables on $[0,e^{\frac1e}]$ such that then the sequence of random power towers converges almost surely. \end{cor} Note that the expression in the expectation is simply the Lipschitz constant of $A_1$.
-The condition of the Lipschitz constant having negative expectation was called ``super-contracting" by Steinsaltz \cite{ARTICLE:5}, who also studied infinite iterated function systems, and gave convergence results with weaker assumptions than Diaconis and Freedman's theorem.
+The best that this can give us is \begin{corollary}[Of Proposition 5.1 in \cite{ARTICLE:1}] If $\{A_n\}_{n\in\infty}$ is an i.i.d. sequence of random variables on $[0,e^{\frac1e}]$ such that then the infinite random power tower $\et\limits_{i=1}^\infty A_i$ converges almost surely. \end{corollary} Note that the expression in the expectation is simply the log of Lipschitz constant of the map $x\rightarrow (A_1)^x$ on the interval $[0,e]$.
+The condition of the log Lipschitz constant having negative expectation was called ``super-contracting" by Steinsaltz \cite{ARTICLE:5}, who also studied infinite iterated function systems, and gave convergence results with weaker assumptions than Diaconis and Freedman's theorem.
 If we allow the base to exceed $e^{\frac1e}$, then their result is not much help, as $x\to a^x$ is not a Lipschitz map of any subinterval of $[0,\infty)$ to itself.
 For bases close to $0$, we have the difficulty that $\log|\log a|$ becomes very large, so one might expect the random power tower to have an oscillating limit if most of its weight is near $0$, similar to the behavior of $a^{a^{\iddots}}$ when $a<e^{-e}$.

 There are in fact many distributions for $A_1$ that will give rise to an almost-surely-convergent power tower that do not satisfy the ``contracting on average" condition, and indeed that do not satisfy any condition based on Lipschitz constants.